ikfoundation.org

 Promoting Natural & Cultural History

-This fourth historical essay of the Malmö area’s textile trades and material culture is the first of several texts which will describe the new circumstances for the coastal Medieval town.
+This fourth historical essay on the Malmö area’s textile trades and material culture is the first of several texts describing the new circumstances for the coastal Medieval town.
 Various trades had by now been of importance for a long time, but the growing population gave it new dimensions.
-For textiles and clothing this is evident through hundreds of preserved textile fragments – mainly from the 14th and 15th centuries – many of these are believed to have been imported via the Hanseatic trade.
-Woollen pieces of cloth is dominating, but silk and linen are also well represented together with a substantial amount of textile tools.
-Here we will look more closely into the domestic and imported woollen cloths, its colours and also how wool was used for textile techniques other than weaving.
+For textiles and clothing, this is evident through hundreds of preserved textile fragments – mainly from the 14th and 15th centuries – many of these are believed to have been imported via the Hanseatic trade.
+Woollen pieces of cloth dominate, but silk and linen are also well represented, together with a substantial number of textile tools.
+Here, we will look more closely into the domestic and imported woollen cloths, their colours and also how wool was used for textile techniques other than weaving.

-The cloth trade had its centre around Adelgatan, a street including the so-called Høje klædebother [Høje’s cloth shops] which sold fine imported quality woollen broadcloth as well as coarser domestically woven wadmal types.
-The historian Sven T. Kjellberg emphasised that a document from the 1430s give evidence for that “cloth shops” at this location had permanent positions as well as a lively commerce.
-Even earlier, Valdemar Atterdag (Danish King 1340-75) also included information about this trading of cloth in a charter from 23rd December in 1360.
-The imported woollen cloth primary came to Malmö via Lübeck and other Hanseatic towns.
+The cloth trade had its centre around Adelgatan, a street including the so-called Høje klædebother [Høje’s cloth shops], which sold fine imported quality woollen broadcloth as well as coarser domestically woven wadmal types.
+The historian Sven T. Kjellberg emphasised that a document from the 1430s proves that “cloth shops” at this location had permanent positions and lively commerce.
+Even earlier, Valdemar Atterdag (Danish King 1340-75) also included information about this cloth trading in a charter from 23rd December in 1360.
+The imported woollen cloth primarily came to Malmö via Lübeck and other Hanseatic towns.

 Medieval depictions/texts also give clues as to how cloth was packed in large bales when transported and loaded on and off the cogs.
-The regulations for this trade meant that each piece of cloth must be 44 ells long or as a half-piece 22 ells (one ell = c.
+The regulations for this trade meant that each piece of cloth must be 44 ells long or, as a half-piece, 22 ells (one ell = c.
 59-63cm).
-To demonstrate the qualities of these fabrics, each parcel or bale was emblemed with a lead cloth seal (see below) showing the origin of the traded goods.
+To demonstrate the qualities of these fabrics, each parcel or bale was emblemed with a lead cloth seal (see below), showing the origin of the traded goods.
 These seals have been found in smaller numbers during excavations in Malmö, with origins from Leyden, Göttingen and other places.
-However, archeological textile fragments found in Malmö can not been pinpointed to one particular location, neither the domestically made or imported fabrics.
-On the other hand it is known that the town had a cutter’s [wantsnidare] regulation via a charter by Eric of Pomerania (Danish King 1396–1439) dating 5th May in 1415.
-These men are believed to have been involved in selling of cloth as well as the cutting of cloth for the tailors.
+However, archaeological textile fragments found in Malmö can not be pinpointed to one particular location, nor the domestically made nor imported fabrics.
+On the other hand, it is known that the town had a cutter’s [wantsnidare] regulation via a charter by Eric of Pomerania (Danish King 1396–1439) dating 5th May in 1415.
+These men are believed to have been involved in the selling of cloth as well as the cutting of cloth for the tailors.

 These textile fragments have primarily been excavated from Medieval earth closets in one of the town’s older districts – St Gertrud.
-Two of many samples are of a fine twill woven broadcloth in brownish wool; 17 threads/cm in the warp and 19 threads/cm for the weft (4560:3:9&11).
-A somewhat coarser broadcloth quality – 13/14 threads/cm – have additionally been found, for example a plain woven reddish-brown fragment (4560:2:22).
-These broadcloths are believed to been worn by local burgers or merchants, whose woollen clothing originally were red in colour among other hues.
+Two of many samples are of a fine twill woven broadcloth in brownish wool: 17 threads/cm in the warp and 19 threads/cm for the weft (4560:3:9&11).
+A somewhat coarser broadcloth quality – 13/14 threads/cm – has additionally been found, for example, a plain woven reddish-brown fragment (4560:2:22).
+These broadcloths are believed to have been worn by local burgers or merchants, whose woollen clothing originally was red in colour among other hues.

-From my knowledge no chemical analyses on individual fragments from the area have been done to establish which exact dye-stuff once was in use.
-The finer imported broadcloths can for example have been dyed with the expensive scale insect kermes, but it is more likely that the majority of reds were dyed with roots of madder or some suitable Galium species (see images below).
+From my knowledge, no chemical analyses on individual fragments from the area have been done to establish which exact dyestuff was once in use.
+The finer imported broadcloths can, for example, have been dyed with the expensive scale insect kermes.
+Still, it is more likely that the majority of reds were dyed with roots of madder or some suitable Galium species (see images below).
 The madder could have been grown in sheltered positions in Malmö gardens or imported via southerly trade.
 None of the woollen fragments have traces of blue colour, but some are yellowish-brown (4560:3:11).
-Without doubt, many fabrics must have been yellow, while this even since earlier periods is proved to have been the easiest and most common way to get some type of colour on your garment.
+Without doubt, many fabrics must have been yellow, while this, even since earlier periods, is proved to have been the easiest and most common way to get some type of colour on your garment.
 Local plants gave numerous possibilities, but from the dictionary Kulturhistoriskt Lexikon för Nordisk Medeltid, one can read that dyer’s weed (Reseda luteola) and bearberry (Arctostaphylos uva-ursi) were the most used dyes for yellow during the Medieval time in the Nordic area.

 The coarser wadmal cloth (c.
-7-10 threads/cm) in both twill and plain weave have been the most frequent textile finds in archeological excavations in Malmö.
+7-10 threads/cm) in both twill and plain weave has been the most frequent textile finds in archaeological excavations in Malmö.
 These fabrics are believed to originate from domestic produce, which could be traded at local markets or bartering for other goods.
 Excavations have also unearthed two pieces of wool and three fragments of woollen yarn.
 Just like the woven fabric, the wool in itself was a trading commodity, but historians have come to the conclusion that it was much more common to sell and buy the woven wadmal when it was a much more valuable produce than the wool itself.
-Needle binding for socks and mittens were other uses for wool, even if no actual fragments have been found in Malmö.
-On the other hand the needle binding technique was common in the Nordic countries already during the Iron-age, and the geographically closest find of this technique has been excavated in nearby Lund in the form of a woollen mitten.
+Needle binding for socks and mittens was another use for wool, even if no actual fragments have been found in Malmö.
+On the other hand, the needle binding technique was common in the Nordic countries during the Iron Age, and the geographically closest find of this technique has been excavated in nearby Lund in the form of a woollen mitten.

-Notice: that the numbering within brackets, are Malmö Museum’s catalogue numbers.
-For full Bibliography and a complete List of excavated textile fragments, tools etc; please see the Swedish article by Viveka Hansen, 2001.
+Notice: The numbering within brackets is Malmö Museum’s catalogue numbers.
+For a full Bibliography and a complete list of excavated textile fragments, tools, etc, please see the Swedish article by Viveka Hansen, 2001.

 Sources: